-Qualification for section 8 is based mainly on your income, and the amount also varies based on whether you’re an individual or have a family to support.
-It also depends on the area you live in: as a rule of thumb, you can not earn more than 50% of the median income of the area in which you live in order to qualify.
-As a section 8 tenant, it’s your responsibility to report any changes in income or family composition to your local PHA.
+Qualification for housing choice vouchers is based mainly on your income, and the amount of the payment standard HUD is willing to fund varies based on your family size.
+It also depends on the area you live in: there are income limits, as a rule of thumb, you can not earn more than 50% of the median income of the area in which you live in order to qualify.

-In general, you must be a US citizen in order to qualify for section 8, though there are certain exceptions.
+In general, you must be a US citizen in order to qualify for Section 8, though there are certain exceptions.

 Section 8 For Landlords